Car Games - Travel Games - Family Vacation - Car Travel with Kids

 Give everyone a big spiral bound sketch pad and a box of crayons or markers.
 Each day of the trip or for each event along the way, draw a picture of what you did that day, or draw a map of where you went, and write about it.
 You can also paste in souvenirs such as brochures, ticket stubs and other momentous.
 This is especially good for trips lasting more than a day.
 See my article on Creating a Travel Journal for Kids for more on this topic.
 It has photos of a journal I made when I was 9 years old.

 You sank my battleship!
-Print this printable battleship game page to play this game just like you remember !
+Print this printable battleship game page to play this game just like you remember!
+You don’t need to buy a store version of this when you print this version at home.

 Slug Bug

-Every time a VW Bug comes into view, the first one to see it shouts "Slug Bug!" and slugs the person sitting next to you (Not too hard though!).
-Of course, these days in the politically correct atmosphere, we like to teach "non-violence", so instead of actual slugging, we do a symbolic slug and just say "Slug Bug! -- Gotcha!"
-You could also play "Hug Bug" and give someone a hug instead of a slug!
+Because sometimes you just want an excuse to punch your brother.
+Every time a VW Bug comes into view, the first one to see it shouts “Slug Bug!” and slugs the person sitting next to you (Not too hard though!).
+Of course, these days in the politically correct atmosphere, we like to teach “non-violence”, so instead of actual slugging, we do a symbolic slug and just say “Slug Bug! — Gotcha!”
+You could also play “Hug Bug” and give someone a hug instead of a slug!

 Write or Collect Postcards